Nicholas0350/nicholasgousis/project/gotomarket/afslclaude.md

 helping firms understand their conditions and prevent issues. reporting on failures (revocations),

-Prevention vs Consequence Paid newsletter shows how conditions are used to prevent issues & what happens when firms fail to comply: create Twitter content around key levers ASIC uses for regulatory control: license revocations
+Prevention vs Consequence Paid newsletter shows how conditions are used to prevent issues & what happens when firms fail to comply:

+Twitter content around key levers ASIC uses for regulatory control license revocations

  Twitter content could focus on: